mars4science/Script-on-Python-to-seach-for-file-duplicales-delete-them-copy-marked/README.txt

-                        makedirs - make directories in path of files_c from filesdata entries in database, sync - add files absent on one disk/location (optional --pattern to select only part of filepaths, e.g. /folder1/%) to another disk/location and update the db, need disk, disk_c - to locate files in db, files, files_c - paths to roots of locations to copy from and copy to (paths from db are appended to them), sync2 - same as sync but do both ways, from files to files_c then from files_c to files, deletefolders - delete top level folder(s) recursively in provided --files_d path if complete matched folders contents are found in database (--db) or other path (--files) by file sha256, name, size and modification time and only if file is found on each of all disks (--disks can be several times), also --notchecktime (optional)
+                        makedirs - make directories in path of files_c from filesdata entries in database, sync - add files absent on one disk/location (optional --pattern to select only part of filepaths, e.g. /folder1/%) to another disk/location and update the db, need disk, disk_c - to locate files in db, files, files_c - paths to roots of locations to copy from and copy to (paths from db are appended to them), sync2 - same as sync but do both ways, from files to files_c then from files_c to files, deletefolders - delete top level folder(s) recursively in provided --files_d path if complete matched folders contents are found in database (--db) or other path (--files) by file sha256, name, size and modification time and only if file is found on each of all disks (--disks can be several times), also --notchecktime (optional), deletebylistondisk - delete (now move to --files_r location) files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within location (--files_d), deletebylistindb - delete files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within database (--db)

 options:
   -h, --help            show this help message and exit